Formula One chiefs to make final call on Bahrain race

 Daily street clashes, a jailed activist on hunger strike and opposition calls to cancel the event have raised uncertainty over the long-planned race, while organisers and the Bahraini government appear set on going forward and keeping things calm.

-A big test will be whether street clashes after Friday prayers will spook Formula One's governing body and commercial chief Bernie Ecclestone, who are expected to decide over the weekend.
-Bahrain's government, which also could call off the race, has given no signs of doing so.
+A big test will be whether street clashes after Friday prayers will spook the Formula One's governing body and commercial chief Bernie Ecclestone, who are expected to decide over the weekend.
+Bahrain's government, which could also call off the race, has given no signs of doing so.

 Ecclestone hinted that the matter was all but settled.